 - Take-Profit Orders: Likewise, you can lock in profits when the market hits your target by placing take-profit orders.

-- Diversification: To spread risk, think about distributing your trades among several synthetic indices or asset classes.
+- Diversification: To spread risk, consider distributing your trades across several synthetic indices or asset classes.

 3. Trading Psychology